asce-web/ascenews/wp-content/plugins/http-headers/README.txt

 Updates are on they way, so stay tuned at [@DimitarIvanov](https://twitter.com/DimitarIvanov)

 == Changelog ==

+= 1.14.1 =
+*Release Date - 15th September, 2019*

+* Simple filtering was replaced with Dynamic filtering

+= 1.14.0 =
+*Release Date - 1st September, 2019*

+* Added the "Content-Type" header
+* Fixed the "Access-Control-Allow-Credentials" header
+* Improvement to "Access-Control-Allow-Headers" header
+* Improvement to "Access-Control-Allow-Methods" header
+* Improvement to "Access-Control-Expose-Headers" header
+* Improvement to "Cache-Control" header
+* Improvement to "Vary" header

 = 1.13.4 =
 *Release Date - 14th July, 2019*